 We consider it a joy to have early morning devotions together as a community.
-Students gather together for early morning devotionals, which are led by our students and held daily in the chapel, Tuesday - Friday, from 7:45 am-8:00am.
+At the main campus, students gather together for early morning devotionals, which are led by our students and held daily in the chapel, Tuesday - Friday, from 7:45 am-8:00am.
+SUM's cohorts offer devotions on their sites as well.